 You will also need to budget for vet bills, even though bull terriers are normally pretty healthy.

 Although bull terriers are a generally healthy breed, they do tend to be allergic to lots of foods, especially white bull terriers.

-If you bull terrier is allergic, you will need to do some investigative work to find out which foods cause your pup allergies, and will have to work on replacing those foods.
+If your bull terrier is allergic, you will need to do some investigative work to find out which foods cause your pup allergies and will have to work on replacing those foods.